 Ideally a student with disabilities has people supporting all of the features on this transition triangle.
 Best practice is for all agencies and supporters to collaborate as they help a student move toward a successful adult life.

+In addition, PAVE has a college readiness workbook ready for you to use.
 For direct assistance from PAVE, click Get Help.
 The Office of Superintendent of Public Instruction (OSPI) provides information about graduation requirements for a student in Washington State